“It is when the shallow life doesn’t work that it is questioned and that there occurs a call to fundamentals.”

 “The majority of deaths now occur in hospitals where the fiction of probable recovery is often maintained until the person is near the point of death.
 The corpse is then promptly removed without the aid of the bereaved, who will see it again only under very special circumstances, after it has been primped up to appear as if asleep.”

 It is no longer true that “the grave [is] as familiar as the cradle.”
 When society divorces itself from the realities of death, what was once public & familiar is now hidden & unfamiliar.

 Aren’t dead bodies dangerous?

 They are not.

-From our friends at the Funeral Consumers Alliance.
+From the Funeral Consumers Alliance.

 … there are no studies showing a public health threat from unembalmed bodies.